- Things to Know

 Can people who have returned from a country with active Zika outbreaks get tested for the infection?

 Yes, it is possible to get tested for Zika.
-However, the blood tests are not commonly done in many U.S. laboratories, so if your doctor agrees that you need such a test, the blood will be sent off to a specialty laboratory.
+However, blood tests are not commonly done in many U.S. laboratories, so if your doctor agrees that you need such a test, the blood will be sent off to a specialty laboratory.
 The situation may change in the near future since laboratories may need to start testing for the viruses before releasing donated blood.

 Are there home remedies for a Zika virus infection?